 Don’t leave the door unlocked

-I’ve mentioned this one before, but it’s and extremely effective solution to a problem I had: My young adult children sometimes come home at night after I’ve gone to bed.
+I’ve mentioned this one before, but it’s an extremely effective solution to a problem I had: My young adult children sometimes come home at night after I’ve gone to bed.
 That’s not the problem though.
 The issue is that they don’t always remember to lock the door.
 Since I have a Z-Wave deadbolt installed in my front door, I decided to have my smart home hub automatically lock the door if it’s been open for five minutes.
 If you decide to do this, make sure you don’t lock yourself out though.
 My lock can be opened by my phone or watch, but it also has a keypad entry system.
 Examples of innovative home technology like this is what the modern homebuyer is looking for from a home.

 Start the morning right